Majjhima Nikāya

 MN121 — Cūḷasuññatasutta

-The Tathagata describes his own practice of the meditation on emptiness.
+The Tathagata describes his own practice of dwelling in emptiness.

 MN122 — The Longer Discourse on Emptiness.